-If you drop a course after the deadline to drop for refund but before the deadline to drop, you will NOT receive a cash refund, but you will have summer tuition credit you may apply toward any course you subsequently add in the Summer 2017 term.
-Summer tuition credits cannot be applied towards previously added courses, nor can it be transferred to another terms at the University.
-If a course added using summer tuition credit is dropped, you will not receive a refund, or you will owe the fees for the original course(s) dropped after the refund deadline.
-Summer tuition credit is not available for courses dropped via petition (after the deadline).
+If you drop a class after the deadline to drop for a refund but before the deadline to drop for no refund, you will have summer tuition credit you may apply toward any class you subsequently add in the same summer term.
+Summer tuition credits cannot be applied towards previously added classes, nor can they be transferred to other terms at the University.
+If you drop a class that was added using a summer tuition credit, you will not receive a refund and you will be charged for the original class from which the summer tuition credit was generated.

 We understand that situations occur that may prevent you from attending or completing Summer Sessions courses.
 If you need to drop or withdraw from Berkeley Summer Sessions after the refund deadline, there are procedures in place for requesting an appeal to the refund policy.

-All refund appeals require a signed letter of explanation, and supporting documentation.
+All refund appeals require a signed letter of explanation and supporting documentation.
 You should state, as concisely and clearly as possible, the reason for this appeal.
-The appeal letter is limited to one page, and it must be written and signed by the student.
-The letter should also include your current email and postal address so that we can notify you of the decision on the appeal.
+The appeal letter is limited to one page, not to exceed 500 words, and it must be written and signed by the student.
+The letter should also include the following:

 Required Documentation for the Most Common Appeals

-For a medical problem, we require verification of the severity of the condition (verification of how the condition affects your ability to perform university level coursework), not a detailed description of the condition itself.
-We require a letter, typed on official letterhead, from the physician or other personal healthcare provider, or the form used by the Tang Center at UC Berkeley.
-The letter must be signed and delivered/mailed in a sealed envelope.
+For a medical problem, we require verification of the severity of the condition (verification of how the condition affects your ability to perform university-level coursework), not a detailed description of the condition itself.
+We require a letter, typed on official letterhead, from the physician or another personal healthcare provider, or the form used by the Tang Center at UC Berkeley.
+The letter must be signed by the physician and delivered/mailed in a sealed envelope.
 Emails or unsigned letters on plain stationery are not acceptable.